giangm/shopify-challenge-fall-2022/README.md

 git clone https://github.com/giangm/shopify-challenge-fall-2022.git
 ```

-Run the following command using `CMD` terminal to install required libraries and start the web application:
+Run the following command using `CMD` terminal to install required libraries and start the web application in production environment:
 ```
 flaskrun.bat
 ```